 fter emergency shelter, some women need additional assistance to transition to independent living.
-Part of our Women’s Village, Hawkes Transitional Residence provides 30 homeless women with private, furnished rooms.
+Part of our Women’s Village, Hawkes Residence provides 30 homeless women with private, furnished rooms.

 Residents are required to have an income prior to moving in and pay a modest percentage for rent.
 Those women who are not employed must seek employment and are encouraged to further their education with the goal that they will find full-time work.